Sarthak-1408/Sarthak-1408/README.md

 # 👋 Hi there,

 I’m Sarthak Sharma and i'm a Python Programmer.
-Currently i Persuing BCA (Bachler of Computer Application) and i have huge interest about AI and Machine Learning.
+Currently i Persuing BCA (Bachler of Computer Application).
+I have huge interest in AI and Machine Learning and i have one big power that's i'm fast learner.

-- 👀 I’m interested in Python Prgramming , Machine Learning and Learning new tech stuffs.
+- 👀 I’m interested in Python Prgramming , Machine Learning and Learn a new tech stuffs.
 - 🌱 I’m currently learning Machine Learning and Deep learning Concepts.
 - 💞️ I’m looking to collaborate on Google and many others Tech Companies.